-Zoning can easily be accomplished by using multiple heads.
-Each head is individually controlled by its own wireless thermostat, which also communicates with the outdoor unit (Figure 7).
+Ductless systems can also be arranged as “multi-split” systems, where multiple indoor heads or mini-split air-handlers are connected to a single outdoor unit.
+Each indoor head is individually controlled by its own wireless thermostat, which also communicates with the outdoor unit (Figure 12).

-One outdoor unit may be able to accommodate a single ductless head, a single ducted air handler, multiple ductless heads, multiple ducted air handlers, or any combination of these (Figure 8).
-Verify capacity with the manufacturer for the models you are considering.
+One outdoor unit can accommodate a single ductless head, a single ducted air handler, multiple ductless heads, multiple ducted air handlers, or any combination of these (Figure 13).

 Sizing and Selecting a Ductless Heat Pump

-Properly size the equipment for the design heating or cooling load following the sizing guidelines in ACCA Manual S: Residential Equipment Selection.
-When determining equipment sizing per ACCA Manual S, use the original equipment manufacturer (OEM)’s expanded performance table to obtain performance data at design conditions, rather than using the performance data on the AHRI certificate, which lists heating and cooling capacity and SEER2 and EER2 cooling efficiencies at factory conditions of 95°F outdoor, 80°F indoor, and 67°F wet bulb.
+Properly size the equipment for the design heating or cooling load following the sizing guidelines in ACCA Manual S: Residential Equipment Selection (see below for alternative approaches when sizing for heating in a cold climate).
+When determining equipment sizing per ACCA Manual S, use the original equipment manufacturer (OEM)’s expanded performance table to obtain performance data at design conditions, rather than using the performance data on the AHRI certificate, which lists heating and cooling capacity and SEER2 and EER2 (Energy Efficiency Ratio) cooling efficiencies at factory conditions of 95°F outdoor, 80°F indoor, and 67°F wet bulb.

-Install the heat pump in accordance with the manufacturer’s instructions and relevant standards including ACCA Standard 5: HVAC Quality Installation Specification and ACCA’s Technician's Guide for Quality Installations and ACCA Standard 9: HVAC Quality Installation Verification Protocols.
+Install the heat pump in accordance with the manufacturer’s instructions and relevant standards including ACCA Standard 5: HVAC Quality Installation Specification and ACCA’s Technician's Guide & Work Book for Quality Installations and ACCA Standard 9: HVAC Quality Installation Verification Protocols.